top of page

 4. Aftercare guidance & memorial options – After your pet passes, we guide you through options for cremation, urns, keepsakes, or home burial (where permitted).
 We are also available to assist with paw prints, clay molds, or special memorial requests.

 Throughout this process, our intention is to provide clarity and comfort.
-Choosing at home pet euthanasia means you’ll have the chance to be present for every step or to remain nearby if you prefer some distance.
+Choosing in home pet euthanasia means you’ll have the chance to be present for every step or to remain nearby if you prefer some distance.

 Benefits to You, the Pet, and the Whole Family